RLBot/RLBot/README.md

 If you want to make improvements that help out everyone, you're in the right place!

 ### Requirements
-Windows, Rocket League, Python 3.6, Java, Gradle.
+Windows, Rocket League, Python 3.6, Java 1.8, Gradle.

 ### Quick Start